 CIRCUIT THREE: Back and Biceps Strength 1.
 2 Reverse Grip Rows and 2 Bicep Curls 2.
 Single Arm Back Fly and Hammer Curl Cardio Tabata 1. ½ Burpee and Single Arm Back Row 2.
 Lateral Shuffles and Isometric Bicep Hold

 6 Best Upper Body Pull Exercises At Home

-1. Single Arm Row
+Single Arm Row

-Targets: the latissimus dorsi (or lats); largest back muscle.
+Targets: The latissimus dorsi (or lats); largest back muscle.
 This unilateral exercise (working one side of the body at a time) also engages the bicep and core.

 Trainer Tip: I recommend taking a staggered stance (as shown below) to take the pressure off your low back.
 Alternatively you can place your left knee and hand on a bench or chair to better support your low back.

-Stand with your feet slightly wider than shoulder width apart, knees slightly bent.
+Stand with your feet slightly wider than shoulder-width apart, knees slightly bent.
 Option to keep feet parallel or take a slightly staggered stance to better support your low back (stepping your right leg slightly behind your left leg).
 Hold a dumbbell in your right hand, palm facing in towards your left thigh (overhand grip).

-Pull the dumbbell back towards your right hip (think of pulling from your elbow versus your wrist), as if you were starting a pull-start lawnmower.
+Pull the dumbbell back towards your right hip (think of pulling from your elbow joint versus your wrist), as if you were starting a pull-start lawnmower.
 Stop once your elbow is in line with your rib cage, making a straight line from shoulder to elbow.
 Hold the row at the top for a moment squeezing your shoulder blade in.

-How to do a Lying Overhead Pull or Dumbbell Pullover:
+How To Do A Lying Overhead Pull Or Dumbbell Pullover

 Lay flat on your back with legs bent at 90 degrees.
 Hold one or two dumbbells in your hands with arms extended overhead (one dumbbell horizontally or two dumbbells vertically).